 Screenwriter, director, cinematographer and editor of “Peach Pie” narrative short film - about urban family coping with mental illness and war trauma.
 Official Selection at California International Shorts Festival and Atlanta’s Urban Mediamakers Film Festival.

-Fellowships from National Black Programming Consortium and National Association of Latino Independent Producers.
+Fellowships: National Black Programming Consortium and National Association of Latino Independent Producers.
 Art-documentary short screened at National Science Foundation headquarters.
-Documentary series of brief film profiles on prominent and emerging artists.
+Documentary on Jesseca Ferguson, renowned international book artist and instructor at The School of the Museum of Fine Arts.
+Documentary on critically-acclaimed African-American author Charles Coe.
 Collaboration with Nipmuc American Indian tribe and University of Massachusetts/Amherst Architecture Department.
+Funding sources include National Science Foundation, National Trust for Historic Preservation, Harvard University and City of Boston.

 Artist in Residence, Mount Auburn Cemetery, Cambridge MA